kavanista/ct-test/README.md

 ## Overview

-Simple Python/Flask "Hello World" app
+Simple Python/Flask "Hello World" app <br />
-Built using Docker and pushed to Google Container Registry Terraform config to create Cloud Run and Cloud Build resources in GCP which deploy the app and enable CI/CD
+Built using Docker and pushed to Google Container Registry<br />
+Terraform config to create Cloud Run and Cloud Build resources in GCP which deploy the app and enable CI/CD<br />

 ## Architecture / Components